Darkshadenl/cursor_steal_house/docs/architecture.md

     *   It performs login (if necessary), navigates the search results, extracts gallery and detail information, potentially uses LLMs for detailed data, and stores the results in the database configured in `db_connection.py` (which reads from `.env`).
     *   Logs will be printed to the console and saved to `vesteda_crawler.log`.

 **Note:** The scraper is designed to run independently.
-In the Docker setup (`docker-compose-dev.yml`), there is commented-out configuration for running the crawler via `cron` inside the `backend` container.
+In the Docker setup (`scripts/docker/docker-compose-dev.yml`), there is commented-out configuration for running the crawler via `cron` inside the `backend` container.
 This could be enabled for periodic scraping.

 ### Accessing the Frontend

 *   **Local Development:** After running `npm run dev` in the `frontend` directory, access the application at `http://localhost:5173`.
-*   **Docker Development:** After running `docker-compose -f docker-compose-dev.yml up`, access the application at `http://localhost:5173`.
+*   **Docker Development:** After running `docker compose -f scripts/docker/docker-compose-dev.yml up`, access the application at `http://localhost:5173`.

 The frontend currently displays placeholder property data fetched from the backend API.